 You don’t have to be a professional painter to try this job out.
 You just have to be able to paint evenly, have a steady hand, and be familiar with ladders.
 Once you’ve got that, you can offer your services to neighbors, friends, and family for a fee.

 You can paint walls, rooms, or entire houses.
 This is a good way to make money as a 14-year-old because you can do this job on summer vacations and save up for the new school year.

 The average compensation for an entry-level dog walker is nearly $15 an hour.
 To calculate, if you walk two dogs at $15 each for two hours daily, you’ll make $60 a day.

-Pretty fair, right.
-Dog walking isn’t as easy as it looks, but if you love dogs and have a couple of hours free every day, then you can make at least a hundred dollars every week just taking a stroll with some dogs.
+Pretty fair, right?
+Dog walking isn’t as easy as it looks, but if you love dogs and have a couple of hours free every day, then you can make at least a hundred dollars every week just by taking a stroll with some dogs.